 Every year, the School of Mechanical Engineering at Purdue University recognizes alumni who have demonstrated excellence in industry, academia, governmental service, or other endeavors related to mechanical engineering.
 Honorees have shown outstanding character and leadership and have accomplished great things.
-Since 1991, 294 alumni have been honored with the prestigious Outstanding Mechanical Engineer Award.
+Since 1991, 302 of our alumni have been honored with the prestigious Outstanding Mechanical Engineer Award.

-Congratulations to all our 2020 OME recipients for showing us the best that Mechanical Engineering has to offer!
+Congratulations to all our 2020 and 2021 OME recipients for showing us the best that Mechanical Engineering has to offer!

 William E. and Florence E. Perry Head and Reilly Professor of Mechanical Engineering

 Dr. William G. (Bill) Conley left the halls of Purdue University as a budding young dynamicist, yearning to impact national security and defense.
 Just over a decade later, Dr. Conley has realized, and continues to realize, that goal, shaping the technology of electronic warfare in an attempt to make the world a safer place.

 After leaving Purdue, Dr. Conley joined the technical staff at Naval Surface Warfare Center - Crane Division, where his background in signal processing and dynamical systems proved highly advantageous in the development of electronics suitable for disrupting the electronic triggers of radio-controlled improvised explosive devices (IED) at a time when such technology was desperately needed.
 He quickly drew the attention of Pentagon leadership, who would honor him as the DoD’s Outstanding Employee with a Disability in 2011; and the Defense Advanced Projects Research Agency (DARPA), which would subsequently offer him a Program Manager role based on his professional efforts to date.